MMCGW/restore-ord-txs/readme.md

 **How it Works:**

-The tool will craft a new transaction using all of the previous inputs and outputs.
-If your wallet has at least 0.00015 BTC, the tool will add additional inputs to cover the fee and create a new output with 0.00015 BTC to subtract the fee.
-Any remaining funds will be returned to your wallet.
-The tool will also set new addresses for the previous outputs and create a change address.
+The tool will craft a new transaction using all of the previous inputs and outputs, but with new wallet addresses for the outputs.
+If your wallet has at least 0.00015 BTC, the tool will add additional inputs to cover the fee and create a new output with 0.00015 BTC to subtract the fee from.
+Any remaining change funds will be returned to your wallet.

 If your wallet has a zero balance, the restore transaction will subtract the fee amount from itself on the last output index.